 On the fourth Saturday of every month for the past 25 years, Café Improv has connected beginning and professional performers in the ACP’s Solley Theater.
 Attendees can expect an evening of exciting local music, poetry, comedy, and more.
-Café Improv is easily accessible to the public through affordable admission rates and televised broadcasts on Princeton Community Television.
+Café Improv is easily accessible to the public through affordable admission rates of $1 for ACP Members and $2 for General Admission.
 Click here to learn more and/or register to play!

 Wednesday, December 12, 7pm

 OnStage Seniors, a community project of McCarter Theatre, creates documentary theater